 |I love people, I love sports, but most of all I love Jesus.

 I was born into a missionary family on the island of New Guinea in Indonesia.
-As I grew up I was privileged to be a part of my parents ministry of discipleship to many youth in the area.
+As I grew up I was privileged to be a part of my parent’s ministry of discipleship to many youth in the area.
 Along with that, my dad would often take me to the gym on Saturday afternoons and coach me in all manner of sports.
 Out of these influences grew a desire to see people come to know the love of Jesus through sports.After graduating from college I returned to Indonesia to be near my family for a time.
 Because of needs at the nearby international school I found myself teaching PE and art.
 Through the first year I only taught part-time and I fully intended to return to the US by the end of that first year.
 But God had much better plans for me, which included another two years in Indonesia, developing a love for teaching (which I continued to do throughout my time there), and meeting my wife (who filled in at the clinic at the school where I taught).
-After getting married Mykie and I moved to Chicago where she is attending grad school and we have been pursuing the Lord’s guidance on what comes next.
+After getting married Mykie and I moved to Chicago where she attended grad school and now works in a local hospital.

 How & why I became a MAI Missionary